usnistgov/el-robotics-core/gomotion_ros/README.md

 This package is an interface between a running Go Motion controller and a ROS JointState topic.

-In RViz, you need to set the "Fixed Frame" to be "base_link", and "Add" a "Rpbpt Model".
+In RViz, you need to set the "Fixed Frame" to be "base_link", and "Add" a "Robot Model".
 Save this to something like myrobot.rviz and pass this as an arg to the rviz node launch.

 Demo January 31 2017